 St Bart’s is well known for its warm hospitality.
 We are fortunate to have a congregation that values the importance of fellowship, with members who work hard to welcome friends old and new.
 The ill-conceived and poorly constructed annex to the church which currently houses inadequate toilets and a condemned kitchen as well as a sacristy is no longer usable.
 We have no disabled toilet facilities and its distance from the Cloister – our primary hospitality space - remains a perpetual failing.
 We therefore propose to use the vacant external space behind the South Transept to create modern facilities which will properly serve the needs of all visitors to Great St Bart’s together.
 These enhancements will enable us to cater properly for a range of cultural events and celebrations, private functions and school visits.

 By removing the wholly inadequate North Annex, we have a unique opportunity to create a place of stillness and calm, special in a city rich in skyscrapers but poor in greenery.
 We plan to recreate a herb, physic and sensory garden, recalling our monastic heritage, as well as an attractive and environmentally friendly restful green space for everyone including those who visit or work in the City or hospital.
-In addition a new covered connection to the Lady Chapel Crypt, along with direct access from the Church to it’s gardens is to be added.
+A columbarium, where people’s ashes can be placed and their names remembered, will add a powerful and reflective element to the garden.

 Reviving Bartholomew The Less